jasonaaronwilson/omni-c/README.md

-This assumes either clang or gcc are available in PATH and whichever is found first will be used but obviously you can force a particular C compiler with flags.
+This assumes either clang or gcc are available in PATH and whichever is found first will be used but obviously you can force a particular C compiler to be used with flags.
 Both are high quality C compilers and overall optimized code seem to perform similarly.

+We actually want to target the generated code to something like "tcc" if easily achievable.
+By using less of the C standard (especially the newest standards) then you can use alternatate compilers with Omni C.

-Rather than `--executable` flag, you can use `--library=foo.ocl` to produce a library.
-Libraries are not actually compiled at all, the source files and metadata such as name are simply concatentated.
+Rather than `--executable` flag, you can use `--library=foo.ocl` to produce a distributable source library that could contain everything necessary to use the "compiled" code (since compilation is pushed back as much as possible).
+Libraries are not actually compiled at all, the source files and metadata are simply concatentated.

 Like many compilers, omni-c can be told to stop at a certain points. omni-c can simply be used to generate the C source files (and